chastik/WissKI/01_Session/03U_WissKI-Nutshell.md

 | * Security and access control          | * Semantic entity management        |
 | * Modular extensibility                | * Linked Open Data publishing (RDF/SPARQL) |

 ## The WissKI Pathbuilder

 The Pathbuilder is the heart of WissKI and defines the semantic data model.

 Instead of designing tables like in a relational database, WissKI uses ontological logic to structure data.

-With the Pathbuilder defines:
+The Pathbuilder defines:

 * Groups - semantic entity types (e.g. Object, Person, Place, Event)
 * Paths – semantic relationships based on an ontology (e.g. “Object → created by → Person”)
 * Widgets/forms – data entry interfaces automatically generated from paths

-This enables ontology-based data entry while keeping the user interface simple and practical.
+This enables ontology-based modeling keeping the user interface simple and practical.

 ## Semantic Data Modeling (the WissKI-Way)